eikehmueller/ma32070/lectures/Notes.md

 ----

 # Mathematical background
 In the following we will give a brief overview of the finite element method and review some of the fundamental ideas as to why it works.
-The details will be discussed in later lectures.
+The details of the implementation will be discussed in later lectures and the theory is discussed in MA30366.

 ## Model problem
 In this course we will focus on the following partial differential equation (PDE) of the diffusion-reaction type in some bounded domain $\Omega\subset \mathbb{R}^2$: